-Born in 1971, Finn Stone has inherited all the exuberant energy, joy of life and strength of conviction of his Irish parentage.
-Combined these qualities provide him with an inexhaustible source of gregarious inspiration, which embraces the most diverse creative disciplines.
+Born in 1971, Finn Stone has inherited all the exuberant energy, the joy of life and strength of conviction of his Irish parentage.
+Combined, these qualities provide him with an inexhaustible source of gregarious inspiration, which embraces the most diverse creative disciplines.

 Finn studied in Preston and Middlesex University and has been heavily influenced by Verner Panton’s use of colour and organic shapes.
 He describes himself as a sculptor, favouring shape, text and sculptural forms over two-dimensional surfaces.
 It was at college where he started exploring different materials and moulding techniques